jakobib/digitalarchives2021/README.md

 # Abstract

 Identifiers are crucial to manage data especially across databases and information systems.
 The talk will explain what to consider in general when referencing things in data to facilitate use and interoperability of digital archives.
 It will show in particular how Linked Open Data allows connection of identifiers from different domains and by different contributors.

+# License

+The text of this presentation can be used under [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+See file [references.md](references.md) for image sources, credits and licenses.